CarbonLighthouse/interview-skel/README.md

 NOTE: For this section, I'll be role-playing in a "PM" type role.
-The product requirements are not super fleshed out, and may not be well informed by the backend capbilities we actually have.
+The product requirements are not super fleshed out, and may not be well informed by the backend capabilities we actually have.

 -   [MVP] As a building owner, I need to understand the how the energy usage of my building would change after certain EEMs were implemented, both on a